 Many photographers heard about the histogram, but don’t entirely know how it works.
-This is the reason I wrote a lesson about it for the course Ditch the automatic mode.
+This is the reason I wrote a lesson about it for the course Learn to photograph in the manual mode.
 It’s an incredibly valuable tool and I know many photographers will have an advantage if they learn how to read it.

 During the creation of the lesson I sometimes read a bit on the internet to check if I missed any handy information, but when I was writing this lesson my jaw dropped!
 There is so much misinformation to be read all over the internet!
 It was horrifying!

 A few myths I encountered: